prebid/prebid.github.io/dev-docs/bidders/nasmediaAdmixer.md

 ### Note:

-The Nasmeida Admixer Bidder Adapter requires setup and approval from the Nasmeida Admixer team.
+The Nasmedia Admixer Bidder Adapter requires setup and approval from the Nasmedia Admixer team.
 Please reach out to <prebid@nasmedia.co.kr> for more information.

 ### bid params